ysoheilifar/issabel-improve-Call-Waiting/README.md

 # issabel improve Call Waiting
 Call Waiting on issabel has the problem that the caller cannot understand that he is waiting behind the line.

-for solved this problem you must edit `[macro-dial-one]`
+For solved this problem you must edit `[macro-dial-one]`

-this macro used for call extensions to extsions and outside to extensions.
+This macro used for call extensions to extsions and outside to extensions.

 1. Make sure the call waiting is enabled on your extensions